Neutrollized/free-tier-gke/examples/tetragon/README.md

 I wrote a couple of Medium articles on Tetragon [here](https://medium.com/@glen.yu/getting-started-with-tetragon-on-gke-2c11549720b0) and [here](https://medium.com/google-cloud/google-cloud-logging-and-cloud-monitoring-example-with-tetragon-5eb2012066d4)

+> [!NOTE]
-**NOTE:** Tetragon can work standalone and does NOT require Cilium (or GKE Dataplane V2) to be installed.
+> Tetragon can work standalone and does NOT require Cilium (or GKE Dataplane V2) to be installed.

 ## Setup